Map Collection, University of Melbourne Library

 Showing the world as a double hemisphere became a cartographic convention, yet this map was not published in a standard atlas, but in a Bible.
 There are inaccuracies in both maps that would later be corrected; for example, California is shown as an island.

 The elaborate border indicates this map’s role as a decorative document.
 The scenes and figures from classical mythology are the rape of Persephone (top left), Zeus in an eagle-drawn chariot (top right), Poseidon (bottom left) and Demeter (bottom right).

 The University of Melbourne’s curriculum is rich and varied, and changes from year to year.
 For more teaching ideas, contact a collection manager.

 Visit the Map Collection to view various examples of world maps.
 Compare a variety of examples at first hand and identify the differences.

 Imaging the Environment

-Describe the characteristics of different landmass-imaging techniques in historic maps.
+Describe the characteristics of different landmass-imaging techniques used in historical maps.
 Consider the role of decoration and colour, and the commercial imperatives of map production.

 Migration and Development

 In maps at the university, what evidence can you find of circumstances that can lead to human mobility?